Log In

 It added: “None of these additional charges are included when customers use a traditional metered taxi.”

-“The Premier needs to act now, using the full weight of his office to enforce the law and protect the public,” the BTOA said.
+“The Premier needs to act now, using the full weight of his office to enforce the law and protect the public.”

-The body said it is advocating for a regulated ride-sharing system that works in harmony with the existing taxi industry while ensuring all services comply with the island’s laws, regulations, and insurance requirements.
+The body said it was advocating for a regulated ridesharing system that worked in harmony with the existing taxi industry while ensuring all services complied with the island’s laws, regulations and insurance requirements.

 You must be Registered or to post comment or to vote.